Bridging the mentoring gender gap

 Give a little time, gain a lot

 One of the main issues that can prevent women from becoming or seeking a mentor is a lack of free time.
-Mentoring needn’t be a time-consuming exercise – with the ICAS programme, mentoring relationships are only required to commit to one session per month.
+Mentoring needn’t be a time-consuming exercise – with the ICAS Mentoring programme, mentoring relationships are only required to commit to one session per month.
 Given the many possible benefits to both the mentee and the mentor, any time you can commit will be well-spent.

-And the ICAS Career Connections platform keeps you in control of the process throughout.
+And the ICAS Mentoring platform keeps you in control of the process throughout.
 You can arrange mentoring sessions at times that suit your schedule, take advantage of the online-meetings facility, and if you ever feel too busy to mentor can easily change your status to note your lack of availability.

 Believe in and boost your skills

 When considering a mentoring role, some women may be held back by an unfounded lack of confidence about their level of skills or experience.
 However, it’s important to remember that mentoring isn’t a challenge or test of your expertise.
 It’s an opportunity to share what you know, to provide a sounding board and to encourage your mentee.
-In fact, to mentor through the ICAS career mentoring process, you aren't required to have any specific knowledge or areas of expertise.
+In fact, to mentor through the ICAS Mentoring process, you aren't required to have any specific knowledge or areas of expertise.
 Instead, you need to be passionate about helping others and possess a good balance of interpersonal skills, such as listening and communication.